Orleans House Class Eel Pie Island Class

 (Orleans Primary Early Years Team, September 2022)

 A warm welcome to our Reception page.
 We have two Reception classes, a shared area which joins the classes together and an outdoor play area with our school pond.
-Our new garden will be finished soon, so remember to check back for an update.

 The Reception classrooms are organised to allow children to explore and learn securely and safely.
 We aim for excellence providing stimulating learning environments where pupils are immersed in learning.
 Our activities are carefully planned to be developmentally possible for all children in the setting.
 This can be seen in our curriculum map below.